joshcanhelp/josh-to-11/input/symlinked/posts/2008-12-08-curing-underemployment-or-joshs-six-step-plan-to-a-great-resume-part-6-of-6.md

 ---
-title: "Curing Underemployment (or) Josh’s Six Step Plan to a Great Resume (part 6 of 6)"
+title: Curing Underemployment (or) Josh’s Six Step Plan to a Great Resume (part 6 of 6)
-excerpt: ""
+excerpt: This is the final step and possibly the most important one.
-modified: 2016-10-20 16:44:19
+modified: 2016-10-20T16:44:19.000Z
-tags: ["Professional Development"]
-featured_img:
 wpid: 461
+tags:
+  - Professional Development
+featured_img: null
 ---